Sexual Assault Medical Forensic Examination: A Virtual Practicum

 EARN A CERTIFICATE OF COMPLETION

-Every learner can earn a Basic Certificate of Completion by completing all of the Room A, Room B, Pretrial, and Courtroom lessons (13.5 hours).
+Every learner can earn a Foundational Certificate of Completion by completing all of the Room A, Room B, Pretrial, and Courtroom lessons (13.5 hours).
 Complete the full program to earn an Advanced Certificate of Completion (19.5 hours).

 Nurses can earn up to 19.5 Continuing Education Nursing Contact Hours.
 Click on the Continuing Education button below for more information.